SSohib98/EC530_SQL-Application-Project/README.md

 # EC530_SQL-Application-Project

+This is a hackathon project, where I created a chat-based spreadsheet assistant that loads CSV files and answers questions using SQL queries.

 step1.py: Load a CSV into SQLite. step2.py: Dynamically create tables from CSV and handle data types. step3.py: Handle schema conflicts (e.g., adding missing columns).